Advanced standing (transfer credits)

-This page contains information about advanced standing, also known as transfer credits, based on the curriculum and level of education you’ve completed.
+This page contains information about transfer credits which are allocated based on the program and level of education you have completed.

 Please note: At uOttawa, credits are referred to as “units.”